MLOps-Group/shroom-classifier/reports/README.md

 >
 > Answer:

 Our project utilized both branches and pull requests.
 As we made use of the GitHub issues and project for managing tasks, each task was completed in a seperate branch.
+Branches were also used for testing on developing ideas by the group members.
 After completion and ensuring that the master branch could successfully be merged into the branch, the branch was merged into the master branch.
 In the beginning this was done using simple merging, however, after the testing workflow was successfully set up, the merging was done using pull requests after passing all the tests succesfully.

+Branching and pull request helped us organize our work and divide labor while ensuring that the master branch always was functioning.

 ### Question 10